-The British Columbia-Yukon-Northwest Territories Nocturnal Owl Survey monitors trends in owl populations through road-based methods similar to those used in the Breeding Bird Survey.
+The British Columbia-Yukon-Northwest Territories Nocturnal Owl Survey (NOS) monitors trends in owl populations through road-based methods similar to those used in the Breeding Bird Survey.

 Participants survey their route at least once per year in the following months: February on the south coast; March in the southern Interior; and April in central and northern BC, the Yukon, and the Northwest Territories.
 Additional surveys can be carried out in other late winter and spring months if the participant wishes.